Materia medica: Dioscorides's De materia medica

 Dioscorides' plant descriptions use an elementary classification, though he cannot be said to have used botanical taxonomy.
 Book one describes the uses for aromatic oils, salves and ointments, trees and shrubs, and fleshy fruits, even if not aromatic.
 Book two included uses for animals, parts of animals, animal products, cereals, leguminous, malvaceous, cruciferous, and other garden herbs.
 Book three detailed the properties of roots, juices, herbs and seeds used for food or medicine.
 Book four continued to describe the uses for roots and herbs, specifically narcotic and poisonous medicinal plants.
 Book five dealt with the medicinal uses for wine and metallic ores.
 It is a precursor to all modern pharmacopeias, and is considered one of the most influential herbal books in history.
 It remained in use until about 1600 AD.

 Medieval

-Islamic
+Middle Eastern

-The experimental scientific method was introduced into the field of materia medica in the thirteenth century by the Andalusian-Arab botanist Abu al-Abbas al-Nabati, the teacher of Ibn al-Baitar.
-Al-Nabati introduced empirical techniques in the testing, description and identification of numerous materia medica, and he separated unverified reports from those supported by actual tests and observations.
-This allowed the study of materia medica to evolve into the science of pharmacology.
 Avicenna (980–1037 AD) was a Persian philosopher, physician, and Islamic scholar.
 He wrote about 40 books on medicine.
 His two most famous books are The Canon of Medicine and The Book of Healing, used in medieval universities as medical textbooks.
 He did much to popularize the connection between Greek and Arabic medicine, translating works by Hippocrates, Aristotle and Galen into Arabic.
 Avicenna stressed the importance of diet, exercise, and hygiene.
 He also was the first to describe parasitic infection, to use urine for diagnostic purposes and discouraged physicians from the practice of surgery because it was too base and manual.